LukeShu/dbscripts/README.md

     ├── db-check-repo-sanity            [Parabola only]
     ├── db-check-unsigned-packages      [Parabola only]
     ├── db-check-unsigned-packages.py   [Parabola only]
+    ├── db-import-archlinuxarm-src      [Parabola only]
     ├── db-import-archlinux-any-to-ours [Parabola only]
-    ├── db-import-archlinux-pkg         [Parabola only]
     ├── db-import-archlinux-src         [Parabola only]
-    ├── db-import-archlinuxarm-pkg      [Parabola only]
+    ├── db-import-pkg                   [Parabola only]
     ├── db-init                         [Parabola only]
     ├── db-move
     ├── db-remove